Introduction

 Acknowledgements

-I thank @Fleshwound from DigitalFAQ for posting valuable information on AmaRecTV, some of which I have used in
+Thank you to @Fleshwound from DigitalFAQ for posting valuable information on AmaRecTV, some of which I have used in this guide.

 Download and Install